 In 2016 at the New York Auto Show, Chairman and CEO of Nissan and Renault Carlos Ghosn promised that the group would have 10 vehicles on sale by 2020 with “significant autonomous functionality.”
 Since 2017, Nissan has been testing an autonomous model on the roads of Tokyo.
 Nissan and Toyota also announced a joint effort to develop standardized “intelligent” maps, perhaps in response to German automakers’ acquisition of the mapping company HERE.

 Nissan expanded the scope of its projects in 2016, with plans to test single-lane autonomous driving in Japan, as well as a wider range of experiments from its Future Lab mobility research center.
-Most recently, in April 2017 Nissan joined Mobileye’s crowdsourced autonomous vehicle mapping effort.
-Mobileye also powers Nissan’s ProPilot system, which resembles Tesla’s Autopilot.
+In April 2017, Nissan joined Mobileye’s crowdsourced autonomous vehicle mapping effort.
+Mobileye also powers Nissan’s ProPilot system, which resembles Tesla’s Autopilot and controls the vehicle’s speed, lane positioning, and distance from other vehicles with minimal input from the driver.
+In 2019, ProPilot 2.
+0 received government approval in Japan.

 Nvidia, Paccar working on autonomous trucks